EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Experiments

 \subsection{Datasets}

-We evaluate the performance of our model on three representative datasets for event perception tasks, where we perform recognition tasks on N-Cars and DVS128 Gesture, while object detection on N-Caltech101.
-And please refer to the appendix for experimental details.
+We evaluate the perception performance of our model on four public and representative event-based vision datasets, along with our newly constructed Mars-like event streams detection dataset, namely EVMars-Detection.
+Specifically, recognition tasks are conducted on the N-Cars and DVS128 Gesture datasets, while object detection tasks are evaluated on the N-Caltech101, Gen1, and our EVMars-Detection datasets.